-In an upcoming webinar, Ambulatory Nurses: Uniquely Positioned to Lead Through A Pandemic, featured speaker Rachel Start will speak to how unique competencies and skills positioned ambulatory nurses to be well prepared for the rapid and effective change needed to meet the demands of the COVID-19 Pandemic.
+In our recent webinar, Ambulatory Nurses: Uniquely Positioned to Lead Through A Pandemic, featured speakers Rachel Start and Nancy May will speak to how unique competencies and skills positioned ambulatory nurses to be well prepared for the rapid and effective change needed to meet the demands of the COVID-19 Pandemic.

 Rachel Start, MSN, RN, NEA-BC